StarRocks/starrocks/docs/en/administration/Configuration.md

 ##### allow_system_reserved_names

 - **Default**: FALSE
-- Whether to allow users to create objects with names initiated with with two consecutive underscores `__`.
+- Whether to allow users to create columns with names initiated with with two consecutive underscores `__`.
 TRUE indicates this feature is enabled.
-Please note that such names are reserved for special purposes in StarRocks.
-Creating such objects may result in undefined behavior.
+Please note that such column names are reserved for special purposes in StarRocks.
+Creating such columns may result in undefined behavior.
 This item is supported from vx.x.x onwards.

 ### Configure FE static parameters